Tips and information on what you can do during warmer weather

 - Avoid non-essential chores, like washing cars and windows.

-- Water plants after 9pm - then it's less likely to evaporate, and will do the most good.
+- Water plants before the sun comes out in the morning if you can - then it's less likely to evaporate, and will do the most good.
+Watering in the evening encourages the slugs and snails to come out at night.

 - Lawns don't need constant watering, and going brown is the natural survival mechanism of grass in hot weather according to Brown Lawns are Cool by the Turfgrass Growers Association